Elam-parithi/DS-notes/README.md

 ## contacts

-if you have time connect with me on LinkedIn [Elamparithi](https://www.linkedin.com/in/elamparithi-t)
+if you have time,
+connect with me on LinkedIn [Elamparithi](https://www.linkedin.com/in/elamparithi-t)